-The new registrant year and those that follow can be among the most memorable for any midwife.
-There are challenges associated with entry into any new career, and midwifery is no exception.
-After four years in school, starting your own clinical practice can be both exciting and nerve-wracking.
-Not only are you trying to provide excellent clinical care, you may be facing life in a new community, you may have a family to care for, and you're establishing your professionalism--let alone figuring out where you can find the best coffee at the local hospital!
+The first few years of practice can be among the most memorable for any midwife.
+There are challenges associated with entry into any career, and midwifery is no exception.
+After years of training and learning, transitioning into clinical practice in Ontario can be both exciting and nerve-wracking.
+Not only are you providing excellent clinical care; you may be adjusting to life in a new community; you may be caring for your own family; and you're establishing your professionalism—let alone figuring out where you can find the best coffee at the local hospital!

-If you joined the AOM as a student, you may already be aware of the host of resources and supports you can access if you're struggling with hospital integration or just wanting help to develop your professional profile.
-If not, review the benefits of membership, dig through our website and be sure to follow us on social.
-We're here to support this special transition period from student midwife to midwife leader in your community.
+If you joined the AOM as a student, you may already be aware of the host of resources and supports you can access for help with hospital integration or developing your professional profile.
+If not, review the benefits of membership, dig through our website and be sure to follow us on social media.
+We're here to support this special transition period into becoming a midwife leader in your community!